Illinois Public Access Counselor: Process

-As of 2019, the PAC employed 13 full-time attorneys, three supervisors, and four support staff.
 If a public body denies a FOIA request, the requester may appeal to the PAC within 60 days of the FOIA denial.
 However, FOIA requests to the General Assembly or its subsidiary bodies may not be appealed to the PAC.
 The PAC may issue a binding opinion within 60 days of receiving the request for review, and this timeline may be extended by an additional 21 days.
 If a member of the public believes that a public body has violated OMA, that person must file a complaint with the PAC within 60 days of the alleged violation.
-The timeline is similar as the process for appeals of FOIA denials.
+The timeline for the PAC to make a decision under OMA is similar to that under FOIA.

-Under both FOIA and OMA, the PAC has the authority to issue subpoenas to obtain more information.
 If the PAC issues a binding opinion, the result is binding on the requester and the public body, but either side may continue to appeal in court under administrative review.
 Binding opinions are rare, as they are issued for only less than half of one percent of complaints submitted to the PAC.
 Since binding opinions are subject to legal challenge in the courts, the PAC is intentionally conservative in issuing them, seeing itself as an alternative to litigation.
 The PAC generally issues binding opinions on "issues of broad public interest", and is careful to research each case to ensure that its opinions are upheld upon judicial review.
 Journalists and news organizations are more likely than private citizen requesters to receive a binding opinion.